intel/appframework/ui/README.md

 # How to use jQ.Ui

 To use jQ.Ui, you need to include the javascript files.
 We suggest using jq.ui.min.js which has all the necesary files, otherwise include the source for all of them, along with the CSS.
 A global variable, $.ui is created by default.
-This is what you will use if you need to access it
+This is what you will use if you need to access it.

 We have three special registered div blocks for your layout based off id's.
 They are the header, content, and navbar.